Reach out! We’re available by email or phone and can answer all of your questions.

 You can also reference the ordering page for more information.

 - Sample Types Plasma, Urine, Tissue Culture Media

 - Sensitivity 0.49 ng/mL

 - Species Human, Pig, Sheep, Dog, Rat, Mouse

 - Assay Duration 1.5 Hours

 - Readout Colorimetric, 450 nm

 - Standard Curve

-Atrial natriuretic peptide (ANP), a peptide hormone secreted mostly by cardiac myocytes, is a potent natriuretic, diuretic and vasodilatory peptide that contributes to blood pressure and volume homeostasis.
-ANP is released by myocytes in response to atrial distension.
-Upon binding to cell surface receptors (NPR-A, B, and C, also termed guanylyl cyclase-A and B receptors), ANP acts through generation of cyclic guanosine monophosphate (cGMP).
-Atrial natriuretic peptide demonstrates hemodynamic and glomerular effects, which increase sodium and water load delivery to the tubules, and the inhibition of the release of renin, aldosterone and vasopressin.
+Atrial natriuretic peptide (ANP), a peptide hormone secreted mainly through cardiac myocytes, is a potent natriuretic, diuretic, and vasodilatory peptide contributing to blood pressure and volume homeostasis.
+Myocytes release ANP in response to atrial distension.
+Upon binding to cell surface receptors (NPR-A, B, and C, also termed guanylyl cyclase-A and B receptors), ANP acts through the generation of cyclic guanosine monophosphate (cGMP).
+Atrial natriuretic peptide demonstrates hemodynamic and glomerular effects, which increase sodium and water load delivery to the tubules and inhibit the release of renin, aldosterone, and vasopressin.